 Read more parenting tips at Understand your Child’s Emotions – Intelligent Parenting

 Our attitudes about education can inspire theirs and show them how to take charge of their own educational journey.
-So, the role of parents in their children’s learning process evolves as they grow.
-One thing remains constant, we are our children’s learning models!
+So, the role of parents in child development and their children’s learning process evolves as they grow.
+One thing remains constant, WE are our children’s learning models!